syntasso/kratix-docs/docs/main/05-reference/05-resources/01-intro.md

 ---
-description: Documentation for the lifecycle of Resource Requests
+description: Documentation for the lifecycle of Resources
-title: Promise Resource Requests
+title: Promise Resources
 sidebar_label: Introduction
 id: intro
 ---

-# Resource Requests
+# Requesting a Resource

 One of the components of a [Kratix Promise](../promises/intro) is the `api`. `api` sets the contract between the Platform and its users, and it defines what properties the user can configure in the Promised service.

-The Resource Request is the document Platform Users write, following the `api` contract, to request instances of the Promised service.
-Each Promise has its own contract, so each Promise will have its own Resource Request format.
+The request is a document Platform Users write, following the `api` contract, to request Resources from the Promised service.
+Each Promise has its own contract, so each Promise will have its own format.

 Consider a Promise with the following `api`, paying special attention to the highlighted fields: